-This is it - not long left before you arrive.
-Make sure you get off to a flying start and have a smooth arrivals experience by making sure you've looked through and ticked off our top 10 below
+Make sure you get off to a flying start and have a smooth arrival experience by making sure you've looked through and ticked off our top 10 below.

-At the end of your E-Induction, you'll be asked to book an Arrivals Slot - this is the time slot you expect to be arriving on campus.
-Once you have selected your Arrival Slot you'll be able to download your must-have documents - your Arrivals Pass (to collect your room keys) and Unloading Permit (if coming by car) from the MyAccommodation Portal.
+At the end of your E-Induction, you’ll be asked to book an Arrivals Slot – the time you plan to arrive on campus.
+Once booked, you can download:

 Once that's sorted don't forget to download the Home at Halls app if you're moving onto our Canterbury campus or the MyUnite app if you're moving into Medway.
 Both these residential apps have some great features to make your life easier whilst living with us.